Facebook ads are overwhelming to many advertisers — especially new ones — and Facebook doesn’t do the greatest job of making this easier.

 Impressions: Counted each time an ad or Sponsored Story is shown to a user, regardless of whether the user clicks or takes any other action on the ad.

 Mobile App Install Ads: Mobile app install ads help developers reach people on mobile devices.
 When people click on the ad on the mobile device, they will be directed to the App Store or Google Play to install the app.

-Objective: When you advertise a Page, app or event, you’ll be asked “What would you like to do?” after you enter your destination.
+The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery.: When you advertise a Page, app or event, you’ll be asked “What would you like to do?” after you enter your destination.
 The answer to this question is the goal of your ad and the choices you have depends on what you’re advertising.

 - For Pages you’ll choose between Get More Page Likes, Promote Page Posts and See Advanced Options.